haiphucnguyen/mycollab2/mycollab-app-community/src/main/txt/README.md

 * User can not upload non english file name document
 * Proper handling system roles
 * The resource paths still throw error in several cases
+* Email notification could be sent multiple times to the recipients

 Version 5.0.8